Iberia (airline): Fleet development

+In August 2015, Iberia parent International Airlines Group converted eight Airbus A350-900 and three Airbus A330-200 options into firm orders for Iberia.
+In June 2018, the airline took the delivery of its first A350.

+In June 2017, Iberia ordered 17 Airbus A320neo and 3 Airbus A321neo aircraft with deliveries from 2018.
+The first A320neo was delivered in May 2018.
+The first A321neo was received by Iberia Express in June 2020.

 At the 2019 Paris Air Show, IAG agreed to purchase 14 Airbus A321XLR aircraft, 8 for delivery to Iberia and 6 to Aer Lingus, with options for a further 14 of the aircraft.
+The first A321XLR was received by worldwide launch customer Iberia in November 2024.

+On 28 July 2023, IAG converted six of the ten remaining options for the Boeing 787 into firm orders for the 787-10 and added six more options for the variant to be allocated to British Airways, and converted one option for the Airbus A350-900 into a firm order to be allocated to Iberia.

+On 9 May 2025, IAG ordered up to 76 aircraft from Airbus and Boeing, out of which 32 firm orders and 10 options for the Boeing 787-10 will be allocated to British Airways, and 21 firm orders and 13 options for the Airbus A330-900 will be allocated to Iberia, Aer Lingus, and LEVEL.
+It also revealed the firming of options for 18 additional aircraft, including six Airbus A350-1000 aircraft and six Boeing 777-9 aircraft for British Airways, and six Airbus A350-900 aircraft for Iberia.

 Former fleet

 Over the years, Iberia operated the following aircraft types:

 Aircraft cabins

-All aircraft in the fleet are configured in a two class layout with Business and Economy cabins.
+All aircraft in the fleet are configured in a two-class layout with Business and Economy cabins.
 Iberia currently markets three distinct business class variations, depending on flight length.
-In March 2009, Iberia announced that during the course of 2009–2011 it would renovate its economy class on all its planes as well as designing a new business class for its long haul planes.
+In March 2009, Iberia announced that from 2009 to 2011, it would renovate its economy class on all its planes as well as design a new business class for its long-haul planes.
 Iberia was one of the last remaining major airlines to equip all of its intercontinental routes with personal entertainment screens.
-As of 2016, the Airbus A330-200 and -300, and A340-600 fleets are equipped with personal IFE.
+As of 2016, the Airbus A330-200 and −300, and A340-600 fleets are equipped with personal IFE.
 In-flight catering is provided by Do & Co.